 - Personal injury protection (PIP) benefits with a minimum of $4,500 per person for medical expenses, $900 per month for disability or wage loss for one year, $25 per day for home care, and more

-Importance of Uninsured and Underinsured Motorist Coverage If You Are in an Accident in Kansas or Missouri
+How to Use Uninsured / Underinsured Motorist Coverage After an Accident in Kansas City

-When the at-fault driver lacks insurance, he is still responsible for compensating you.
+When the at-fault driver is uninsured or underinsured, he is still responsible for compensating you.
 However, it may be impractical to obtain any money from him if he does have financial resources—which is common in these cases.
 An experienced personal injury attorney can help you pursue this claim.

 This is where your uninsured and underinsured coverages can be very helpful.
 If you purchased additional coverage, you may be able to file a claim and receive full compensation for your injuries from your own insurance company.
 The payment from your insurance company could be the largest settlement that you receive.